brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Theming.md

     MaterialApp(
       home: MaterialApp(

-        // ThemeMode to follow system
+        // ThemeMode here set to follow system, can also default to light or dark
         themeMode: ThemeMode.system,

         // Add Dark mode theme